SRTheProgrammer/basicpythontelegramchatbot/README.md

 6. type pip install python-telegram-bot
 7. after module install type python3 main.py (Make Sure to Edit Config.py with your bot token)

+if You Want to Add More Responses
+Edit Responses.py According to You

+Provide a Star If You Like this Repo